 Pillar Sign.
 A freestanding sign that is mounted directly on the ground, consisting of rectangular sign faces or a sculptural themed shape, with a horizontal dimension that does not exceed 25 percent of the length of the vertical dimension.
-This type of sign may only be allowed through a Sign District or Comprehensive Sign Program.
+This type of sign may only be allowed through a Tier 1 or Tier 2 Sign District-or Comprehensive Sign Program.